fief-dev/docs/docs/configure/oauth-providers.md

 # OAuth Providers

-This is where you'll see and manage the OAuth Providers of your workspace.
+This is where you'll see and manage the OAuth Providers of your instance.

 --8<-- "reusables/oauth-provider-callout.md"